Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Observations and Explanations

 where $j$ is the index of class and $\overline{\mathbf{R}_{i}^{t}}$ means the average of the elements in $\mathbf{R}_{i}^{t}$.
 Finally, we calculate Kendall's $\tau$ between $\mathbf{f}_{i}^{t_{1}}$ and $\mathbf{f}_{i}^{t_{2}}$, which directly shows the rank correlation of two teachers.
 The formulation is:

-where $j_1$ and $j_2$ show the index of classes. $C$ is the number of classes, and $\text{sg}(\cdot)$ returns 1 or 0 depending on whether the input is positive or not.
+where $j_1$ and $j_2$ show the index of classes. $C$ is the number of classes, and $\text{sg}(\cdot)$ returns 1 or -1 depending on whether the input is positive or not.
 These three metrics only depend on classes' relative magnitudes and are irrelevant to the absolute values.
 The metrics are calculated on CIFAR-10 under a series of ResNeXt networks.
 We set $K=5$ for the rank set overlap metric.
 The above equations only show the metrics on a single training sample, and we report the average result on 50K training samples.
 The results are in Fig.~\ref{fig:dis}.
 Excitingly, these metrics among teachers with different capacities do not vary a lot, and the Spearman correlations are almost all larger than $0.85$.
 According to the interpretation of Kendall's $\tau$~\cite{KendallTau-Int, LogME}, if the smaller teacher predicts that class $j_1$ is more related to the target class than that of class $j_2$, then the larger teacher has a probability of $0.875$ to give the same relative affinity.
+Certainly, the output logits of different networks are not completely identical in order, even for the same networks under different training randomness~\cite{Convergent, Rome}.
 These metrics demonstrate that teachers know approximately the same about relative class affinities.
-Certainly, the output logits of different networks are not completely identical in order, even for the same networks under different training randomness~\cite{Convergent, Rome}.